 Surrey Hills VIC 3127

 For security reasons, personal identification documentation (such as driver's license or passport) and a written request for access may be required.

-In transactions with the Foundation, it is preferred that individuals provide personal information due to practical reasons, such as the delivery of information and referral to local services.
-Where lawful and practicable, the Foundation will agree to the option of individuals not identifying themselves or using a pseudonym.
+In transactions with us, we prefer that individuals provide personal information due to practical reasons, such as the delivery of information and referral to local services.
+Where lawful and practicable, we will agree to the option of individuals not identifying themselves or using a pseudonym.

-The Foundation staff usually handles personal information, however, certain functions may be outsourced to contractors.
+Our staff usually handles personal information; however, certain functions may be outsourced to contractors.
 It is understood that these contractors are required to comply with the Privacy Act 1988 and the Australian Privacy Principles (enhancing Privacy Protection Act 2012) in all respects.

 The Foundation is committed to responding to all complaints fairly.
-We recognise complaints can provide valuable information on the provision of our services.
-If you are not satisfied with the Foundation’s handling of your personal information, you may make a complaint to the Foundation's Privacy Officer by telephone on (03) 9347 2522.
+We recognise complaints can provide valuable feedback on the provision of our services.
+If you are not satisfied with our handling of your personal information, you may make a complaint to our Privacy Officer by telephone on (03) 8692 8400.
 Your complaint will be attended to within 30 days.

 Should you feel that your complaint has not been properly managed or adequately resolved by the Foundation, complaints may be directed to the Office of the Australian Information Commissioner (OAIC).